PaxGunner/DBDLobby-SilentHill/README.md

 # DBDLobby-SilentHill

-**KNOWN ISSUES: camera positions are glitched and show from an incorrect angle.** <br>
-**this will be updated eventually but I am really burnt out on modding so it may take a while.**

 Full recreation (1:1) of the Silent Hill (4.1.2) Lobby in Dead by Daylight

-V1.3 of the Silent Hill Lobby mod is available in the Releases tab (.pak file) <br>
+V1.3.1 of the Silent Hill Lobby mod is available in the Releases tab (.pak file) <br>
 Please note this is a WIP version of the lobby and is missing a few fixes.

 NOTE: If BHVR removes very specific blueprints/materials, it's possible something in the lobby may break (missing textures/meshes) <br>